 1. A Dedicated App

-The app also records all the data about a user’s shopping behavior, thus it becomes easy to provide them with suitable recommendations on the digital platform.
+The app also records all the data about a user’s shopping behavior, thus it becomes easy to provide them with suitable recommendations on the digital platform just as other efficient ecommerce solutions would.
 Thus, partnering with an experienced mobile development company should be a priority here.

 2. Sensor Fusion